TL;DR

 The data model for this table is pretty simple, I’m using the following attributes:

-is not unique, I was needed to select a range key as well.
+As my scan_date is not unique, I needed to select a range key as well.

 Beware of the reserved words on DynamoDB.

-The advantage of the index, is that you only need to specify one attribute when you are querying this index, in my case it was screen_name
+The advantage of the index is that you only need to specify one attribute when you are querying this index, in my case screen_name.

 Users table

-The goal of this table is to store for later expose the list of current lambda crawled users (from the Twitter list)
+The goal of this table is to store, and later expose, the list of users currently crawled by the lambda (from the Twitter list).

 API Gateway